Arena Parco Nord

-Arena Parco Nord is a natural amphitheatre located in Bologna, Italy.
+Arena Joe Strummer, usually called Arena Parco Nord is a natural amphitheatre located in Bologna, Italy.
 It is used primarily for open-air concerts.
 The amphitheatre has served as the venue for the Independent Days Festival since 1999.
 It also hosted part of the European Monsters of Rock tour in 1990.

+From January 2023, the Venue is managed by BolognaFiere Spa.
+Its capacity reached 30,000 persons, and it is well served by local transports and easily connects to the main highways and motorways.
+It hosted, from the 1987, the main artists worldwide.